Wanker: In popular culture

 Australian band TISM released an album in 1998 entitled www.tism.wanker.com (which was an active website for a few months after its release).
 One of the themes in its lyrics is breaking down male society into two distinct cultures: Yobs (the subject of the first single released from the album) and wankers.
 Its third single, "Whatareya?", offers examples of differences between the types and tells the listener to decide which one he is.

 Hard rock (formerly glam metal) band Vixen's 1998 album Tangerine contains a hidden instrumental track titled "Swatting Flies in Wanker County", written by then-member Gina Stile.

 In February 2009, U2 member Bono called Chris Martin a wanker live on air during Jo Whiley's Radio 1 show.

 During a live radio debate on 28 May 2010, the future President of Ireland, Michael D. Higgins, urged conservative American radio host Michael Graham to "be proud to be a decent American rather than being just a wanker whipping up fear."

 When acting as the ombudsman on Red Eye w/Greg Gutfeld in 2011, Mike Baker presented a graph of the "wanker gap" for the first half of the program.
 Baker has never given an explanation of the meaning of the "wanker gap."

 Jack Vance wrote a science fiction book entitled Servants of the Wankh in 1969.
-The title was changed to The Wannek due to its sounding like wanker.
+The title was changed to The Wannek due to its sounding like wank.

 Iron Maiden's song "El Dorado" contains a veiled reference to the term in the line "I'm a clever banker's face, with just a letter out of place."
 In live performances, singer Bruce Dickinson would change to an explicit mention: "I'm a clever wanker's face, just a banker out of place."

 In January 2015 the then Mayor of London Boris Johnson described British-born jihadists as "pornography-obsessed inadequates who only turn to radical Islam when they fail to make it with girls...They are literally wankers".

 Cockney Wanker is a long running character in Viz, based on a stereotypical male Cockney.